 While integration will continue to be an evolving issue for companies and organizations to tackle, there are some basic steps every organization should take to reduce the challenges associated with systems integration.

 While standards may not be the silver bullet that solves all problems, they help ensure everyone is playing by the same rules and using the same means to communicate.

-Middleware acts as a layer between two applications or devices, accepting data from one and translating it to a format the next application understands.
+Middleware acts as a layer between two applications or devices.
+It accepts data from one and translates it to a format the next application can understand.
 Some middleware layers, such as a Messaging Queue system as MQ Rabbit, AWS SQS or IBM’s MQ, use a messaging protocol for one-way data sharing.

-As devices and services evolve, sometimes at a breakneck speed, it’s easy to put security off as something to be addressed down the road.
+As devices and services evolve, it’s easy to put security off as something to be addressed down the road.
 In reality, down the road may be too late.
 Even if a major security event doesn’t occur, a company may find themselves heavily invested in a project only to realize they have to spend more time and money going back and securing communications that would have been far more cost-effective to secure along the way.

-As the Industrial IoT continues to grow and evolve, there’s no doubt that integration will continue to be one of its biggest challenges.
+There’s no doubt that IoT systems integration will continue to be one of the biggest challenges of this industry.
 The sheer number of devices, let alone the variation in types of devices and services, will push developers to find new ways to ensure the IoT continues to grow and thrive.
-In the meantime, whatever methods are used, the above guidelines will continue to be the best practices for IoT systems integration.
+In the meantime, whatever methods you use, the above guidelines will continue to be the best practices for IoT systems integration.